-Participation in coordinated entry requires using the applicable VI-SPDAT assessment tool, and following established policies procedures outlined in Smart Path to Housing and Health: Coordinated Assessment and Referral System Policies & Procedures Manual.
-It requires attendance at Smart Path/Coordinated Entry System Steering Committee meetings and agency representation at the Coordinated Entry and Housing Work Group.
+Participation in coordinated entry requires using the applicable local housing needs assessment tool, and following established policies procedures outlined in the CoC Coordinated Entry Policy and Procedure Manual.
+It requires attendance at Coordinated Entry System meetings.

 15. Emphasis on Housing First.